iiamthestorm/Mnist-Digit-Classifier-App/README.md

 # Digit Classifier App

 ## What is this App?
-The app is a handwritten digit image classifier based on the **MNIST dataset**.
+The app is a mobile handwritten digit image classifier based on the **MNIST dataset**.
 It offers **two distinct features** for classifying images, one **without data augmentation** and the other **with data augmentation**.
 This app mostly just for researching purposes.
 Don't expect the UI will be awesome HEHE.

 ## What is inside of this Repo?
 **This Repo contains** the source code, assets, and resources needed to build and run the app.
 You can also Download the apk yourself.